Major changes to IBSSS just a few steps away

 The Iowa State Board of Regents approached Vinton city officials a few years ago about taking ownership of the IBSSS grounds.
 The offer included an asking price of $1.00.

-The offer of the IBSSS grounds was alluring, city officials realized that there would need to be some ground work done before the city accept the offer.
+The offer of the IBSSS grounds was alluring, city officials realized that there would need to be some ground work done before the city accepts the offer.

 “We are getting close to that final step,” Tami Stark, council member, said.